A tree distinguishing polynomial: Introduction

 In the emerging fields of phylogenetics and linguistics, the information carried by the shapes of trees needs to be analyzed and compared quantitively and accurately.
-A polynomial invariant, especially a complete invariant, for trees is a potentially convenient tool for this task because polynomials are well studied and easy to compute.
-With this motivation, we introduce a new and the first polynomial that is a complete isomorphism invariant for trees.
+A polynomial invariant, especially a complete invariant, for trees is a potentially convenient tool for this task because polynomials are well studied mathematical objects.
+With this motivation, we introduce a new polynomial that is a complete isomorphism invariant for trees, which, to our knowledge, is the first of its kind.

 Before demonstrating the results, we clarify the terminology used in this paper.
 Trees are unlabeled unless otherwise stated.
 The order of a tree stands for the number of vertices in the tree.
 A monomial always has coefficient one and a term in a polynomial may have any integer coefficient.
 All of the internal vertices of a rooted $m$-ary tree have exactly $m$ children.
 Similarly, every internal vertex of an unrooted $m$-ary tree has degree $m+1$.
 This paper is structured as follows.
 First, we define a polynomial for rooted trees and investigate the information about the trees carried by the polynomial.
 Then, we show that the polynomials for rooted trees are irreducibles in the polynomial ring and that the polynomial distinguishes rooted trees.
 Finally, we introduce a systematic way to generalize a polynomial that distinguishes rooted trees to a polynomial that distinguishes unrooted trees.